sunhort/cwebpconv/README.md

 Before running install software with command sudo apt install webp parallel -y (for ubuntu and such), other linux you know your package manager.

+To run conversion just put script cwebpconv.sh to to folder with you pictures and run it in terminal with ./cwebpconv.sh command

 Uncomment (remove #) in following strings to delete files after conversion:

 #echo 'Removing source files in 30 seconds, be carefull..'